$\mathcal{PT-}$Symmetric Two-Level Open Quantum Systems: Information Theoretic Facets: Introduction

 For a Hermitian Hamiltonian of a two-level (spin) system or a qubit, various information-theoretic quantities have been used to gain a broad picture of the given dynamics.
 The Breuer-Laine-Piilo (BLP) measure is a well-known witness of the non-Markovianity of the evolution~\cite{lainebreuer}.
 The fidelity is another such quantity and is a measure of the overlap between two quantum states~\cite{Nielsen_Chuang_2010, Jozsa1994, Uhlmann1976}.
-Here, we take a two-level $\mathcal{PT-}$symmetric system and modify the above measures to accommodate the $\eta$-pseudo Hermiticity of the $\mathcal{PT-}$symmetric evolution and compare these quantities with those of a Hermitian two-level system.
+Here, we take a two-level $\mathcal{PT-}$symmetric system and modify the above measures to accommodate the $\eta$-Hermiticity of the $\mathcal{PT-}$symmetric evolution and compare these quantities with those of a Hermitian two-level system.
 Concurrence is a measure of the entanglement growth between two qubits~\cite{Nielsen_Chuang_2010, Wootters1998}.
 We redefine it for the $\mathcal{PT-}$symmetric case and also for an open system scenario of Tavis-Cummings type~\cite{Larson_Dicke} interaction with the bath.
 We observe entanglement growth between two $\mathcal{PT-}$symmetric systems coupled to each other in a manner analogous to the interaction between two spins of an integrable system of Ising spin chain~\cite{Arul_2007}.
 We compare it with the concurrence of two Hermitian spin systems having a $\sigma^z-\sigma^z$ type interaction under the same open system setup to get a deeper look at how the $\eta$-Hermiticity and the parameters of the $\mathcal{PT-}$symmetric Hamiltonian affect entanglement.
+In ~\cite{Stenholm01042004}, the non-Hermitian aspect of the generator of the time evolution is shown in the context of time reversal in open quantum systems.
+However, in this work, our aim is to have a consistent framework for $\pt$symmetric open quantum systems, where the system is itself $\pt$symmetric and interacts with its ambient environment.

-The paper is organised as follows.
-In Sec.~\ref{SecII}, we discuss the $\eta$-pseudo Hermiticity of a $\mathcal{PT-}$symmetric Hamiltonian.
+The paper is organized as follows.
+In Sec.~\ref{SecII}, we discuss the $\eta$-Hermiticity of a $\mathcal{PT-}$symmetric Hamiltonian.
 Section~\ref{SecIII} discusses the dynamics of an open system for a $\mathcal{PT-}$symmetric Hamiltonian.
 The information-theoretic study of a non-Hermitian open system and comparison with its Hermitian counterpart is done in Sec. \ref {SecIV}.
 The entanglement between two $\mathcal{PT-}$symmetric open systems is studied in Sec. \ref{SecV}, followed by conclusions in Sec. \ref{SecVI}.